d-bl/MAE-gf/docs/marian.md

 * [ant 1][ex-0692], [ant 2][ex-0665], [3 paired crossed star][ex-3cc]

 ### Another fish
 The following pattern I created one quarter turned, so you had to work "upwards" from one square to another.
-As Groundforge does not support going upwards, I used the pricking given in the picture and in the examples.
+As Groundforge does not support going upwards, I used the diagram given in the picture and in the examples.

 ![Another fish][pic-mine2]

-* [Another fish][ex-funny-fish], [original ground][ex-mine2]
+* [Another fish][ex-funny-fish], [original ground][ex-mine2] (after turning one quarter)

 ### Bias and Paris ground
 As the pattern above, this pattern also was created one quarter turned.